 - Your Financing Solutions account manager will call you to learn about your nonprofit and will send you a written offer letter

-- If you decide to move forward we will ask for 4 months of bank statements, proof of yearly revenue, a canceled check and a copy of your driver’s license
+- If you decide to move forward, we will ask for 4 months of bank statements, proof of yearly revenue (most recent 990), a canceled check and a copy of your driver’s license

-- You will need to provide proof of the board quorum responsible for approving the line
+- You will need to provide proof of the board quorum, letting us know the board is aware of setting up the line

 - Afterwards, we will send the final contract

 - We will give you a web customer portal so you can request funds, pay off balance or see all your account information online